UNSURE WHAT TO DO WHEN YOUR YOUNG PERSON IS ACCESSING PORN?

 - What to expect from professionals when requiring support

-If you would like to see these resources developed, please consider financially contributing to the work of Porn Harms Kids.
+If you would like to see these resources developed and continued advocacy for improved services, please consider financially contributing to the work of Porn Harms Kids.

 “Childhood experiences, both positive and negative, have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
 As such, early experiences are an important public health issue."